-The Games of La Francophonie are held every four years and it bring together hundreds of athletes and artists from across La Francophonie.
-This event is the only major international games that present both sports and cultural competitions.
+The Games of La Francophonie are held every four years, bringing together around 3,000 young athletes and artists from member and observer states and governments of La Francophonie.
+The Games are unique in that they are the only major international games that feature both sport and cultural competitions.
 The Games is a unique opportunity to showcase the scope and originality of the French culture as well as athletic ability in French-speaking countries around the world.

 The Games of La Francophonie were created in 1987 during the Summit of La Francophonie in Quebec City.
 The mandate of the Comité international des Jeux de la Francophonie (CIJF), which reports to the Organisation internationale de la Francophonie (OIF), is to oversee the overall organization of the Games in the host country.
 The OIF is a multilateral structure based on the shared use of the French language and common values.
 The OIF today comprises over one third of the member countries of the United Nations, namely 70 States and Governments (members or observers) on five continents, including the governments of Canada, New Brunswick and Quebec.

 The IX Games of La Francophonie will take place from July 23 to August 1, 2021, in Kinshasa in the Democratic Republic of the Congo.
 Previous editions took place in Morocco in 1989, France (Paris) in 1994, Madagascar in 1997, Canada in 2001, Niger in 2005, Lebanon in 2009, France (Nice) in 2013 and Ivory Coast in 2017.